tearflake/forbidden-fruits/README.md

 # Forbidden Fruits

 This repository represents an intellectual installation, and contains some of my experiments in making programming frameworks.
-The experiments include implementation pseudo code.
+The experiments include relaxed BNF and implementation pseudo code.

 Here they are: